 - Heart disease

 If you have moderate to severe sleep apnea, there are many available information and treatment options.
-However, this article is compiled to give you all the answers to the questions related to mild sleep apnea.
-Read further to find out everything you ever wanted to understand about mild sleep apnea!
+However, this article is compiled to give you all the answers to the questions related to sleep apnea.

 The diagnosis of obstructive sleep apnea is based on your (2);